razorltd/sass/README.md

 ## Nesting rules
 Despite the many benefits of using Sass, it unfortunately makes it easy to nest too deeply.
 This can cause problems in older browsers but also make it more difficult for a front-end developer to read and make changes to styles.
 Therefore, we recommend you don’t nest more than three levels deep.

-Fortunately, if our coding standards are followed correctly, this shouldn’t be much of an issue and nesting issues will be easily avoidable.
+Fortunately, if our coding standards are followed correctly, this shouldn’t be much of an issue and nesting problems will be easily avoidable.

 ## Markup best practices
 - Take a minimal approach.
 Don’t use extra `div`, `span` etc if you don’t need to.